| Figure | Value | Source |

 Yes.
 Any short-term rental (stays under 60 days) requires an AMA, regardless of how many weeks per year you operate.
 The AMA is a one-time registration per property, not a per-booking permit.

 A booking of 61 or more days is treated as a long-term residential lease.
 The income is reported as standard rental income, not short-term rental income, and the tourist tax does not apply.
-The AMA on your listing remains valid; the difference is in tax classification, not in your registration status.
+The AMA on your listing remains valid; the difference is in tax classification, not registration status.

 No. Booking.com, like Airbnb and Vrbo, requires the AMA to be displayed on every Greek short-term rental listing.
 Listings without an AMA are removed by the platform.

 Greece replaced its older flat tourist tax with a tiered Climate Crisis Resilience Fee in 2024.
 The fee depends on accommodation type and season.
 Short-term rental hosts collect the fee from the guest and remit it quarterly to AADE.
-Specific per-night rates vary; confirm current figures with Buy Greece or your Greek tax representative.
+Specific per-night rates vary; confirm current figures with BUY GREECE or your Greek tax representative.

 There is no national minimum stay.
 Individual municipalities and condominium associations may impose minimums (commonly two or three nights), and some buildings have restrictions in their bylaws.
 For the AMA itself, any stay length from one night up to 60 days qualifies as short-term rental.